sdylewski/Stealthchanger/docs/Probes.md

 While it requires more manual alignment than a physical probe, aligning 5 toolheads is still done in a couple of minutes.

+The USB cable of the camera is not very long, you might want to consider adding a [USB keystone insert](https://www.printables.com/model/609433-voron-skirt-keystone-for-usbethernet) at the front to plug it in more easily.

 ### [Nudge](https://github.com/zruncho3d/nudge)
 <img src="media/Probes/Nudge.jpg" width="200"> Image from Nudge site.